mvines/sys/README.md

 For now please explore the help system, `sys --help`.
 It aims to be self explanitory.

 ## Limitations
-* Exchange integration is limited to deposits and placing limit orders.
-However `sys` will correctly handle orders cancelled from the primary exchange interface and/or partial fills
 * No FMV discount is computed for locked stake rewards
 * Accounts under `sys` management should not be manipulated outside of `sys`.
 For example `sys` will get confused if you split some stake using the `solana` command-line tool, and probably assert
 * You may have to write code to fix bugs or implement new features that are not required in my workflow